Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 Onyeukwu, like the Democrats in the Mahoning Valley, also thinks the party needs to focus more on the economy.
 He points out that's how a man named Barack Hussein Obama won Ohio — twice.

 But "progressive" politics for Onyeukwu is more than just the economy.
-He wants a party that's progressive socially — and culturally.
+He wants a party that is progressive socially — and culturally.
 He thinks the party could start winning again by investing more in young voters.

-"The Democratic Party has not done a good job in developing the next generation of policy makers, of advocates, and activists, and politicians," Onyeukwu said.
+"The Democratic Party has not done a good job in developing the next generation of policymakers, of advocates, and activists, and politicians," Onyeukwu said.
 He feels that Republicans have made more of concerted effort than Democrats to develop a bench.

-He's worried that Democrats are going to keep running, what he called, 90s style campaigns despite Clinton's loss.
+He is worried that Democrats are going to keep running what he called '90s-style campaigns despite Clinton's loss.

 "The people that they're talking about running in 2020 — they need to be in a retirement home, just old heads," he said, quickly adding, "And, I don't say that to like be ageist ... [but] these people have sat at the top for so long, they don't even know what's going on in the rest of America."